Appel Farm Arts & Music Center: Concerts

 For many years, the Center's Concert/Presenting Series offered year-round performances by artists from a variety of musical genres.
 In 2005, Appel Farm performances were expanded to include First Fridays @ the Gallery that featured emerging performers in an intimate, coffeehouse-type setting.
 Appel Farm, working in cooperation with Washington Township Live Arts, also held concerts and presentations at the 2,500-seat Commerce Bank Arts Center, located in Sewell, New Jersey.
-Past performers included Lonestar, Dave Koz, Sweet Honey in the Rock and the acclaimed Russian folk dance group, the Moiseyev Dance Company.
+Past performers included Lonestar, Dave Koz, Sweet Honey in the Rock and the Russian folk dance group, the Moiseyev Dance Company.

 The reach of Appel Farm's signature concert event, the annual Appel Farm Arts and Music Festival, extended beyond New Jersey, attracting audiences of upwards of 10,000 from the Eastern seaboard and beyond.
 Since its premiere in 1989, the Festival, held on the first Saturday of June, drew music enthusiasts from throughout the Northeastern corridor of the United States, and from as far away as Texas and California.
 The family-oriented, daylong event offered a lineup of as many as twelve musicians and musical groups, including both recognized as well as emerging artists, performing on two outdoor stages.
 The Festival also incorporated a Children's Village featuring children's theatre performances and arts activities and a juried Crafts Fair, which included exhibitions and demonstrations of artwork in an array of media.

 After two years on hiatus, in 2015, Appel Farm launched its first-ever Music & Wine Festival, held on October 3, 2015.
-This unique festival celebrated unique relations with the Vintage Atlantic Wine Region (VAWR).
-The event promoted VAWR's collaboration of six unique wine trails spanning NJ, PA, DE and MD, featuring 15 wineries (Amalthea Cellars, Auburn Road Vineyard and Winery, Bellview Winery, Coda Rossa Winery, DiMatteo Vineyards, Harvest Ridge Winery, Hawk Haven Vineyard & Winery, Monroeville Vineyard & Winery, Paradocx Vineyard, Plagido’s Winery, Tomasello Winery, Wagonhouse Winery), as well as musicians (Steppin' Razor, No Good Sister, Swing that Cat, Nancy Micciulla) and artists from the Delaware Valley Region.
-Subaru of America sponsored the South Jersey cycling tour.
-This event was moved to June in 2017 and blossomed into a two day, overnight Festival.
-In addition to wine tastings, the event also included a Kids Camp and a cozy bonfire, s'mores and a private concert held by area musician Joe Crookston.

 The center has realigned its festival to focus further on its arts education mission for June 2018.